DR. MATTHEW KING

-I’ve had three epiphanies in life, two while meditating in rainforests and the other as I was facing death due to cancer.
+He has had three epiphanies in life, two while meditating in rainforests and the other as he was facing death due to cancer.
 The first was at Ebner Falls in the Tongass National Forest, Juneau, Alaska in 2001, and the second in Daintree Rainforest, Queensland, Australia in 2014.

-I’ve searched relentlessly for my place in the world through travel, philosophy, spirituality, and literature, but I found it inside.
-I spent the first five years of my life living in the Frances Willard Home for Girl’s, administered by my father in north Tulsa, Oklahoma.
-I eventually moved to the west side of town; home of the white working class and the settings of S.E.
+He eventually moved to the west side of town; home of the white working class and the settings of S.E.
 Hinton’s book, “The Outsiders” and Francis Ford Coppola’s film adaptation of her novel.
-Truth is, I’ve always been as much an ‘Outsider’, as an idealistic pragmatist.
-Now, I direct my grit and perseverance toward improving the lives of others, and the planet.
+Truth is, he has always been as much an ‘Outsider’, as an idealistic pragmatist.
+Now, he directs his grit and perseverance toward improving the lives of others and the planet.

-I’ve met death as cancer ravaged my body, and I’m still alive after a 15% chance of living.
+He met death as cancer ravaged his body, and he’s still alive after a 15% chance of living.

-I’ve traveled the Atlantic, Pacific, and Indian Oceans.
-I’ve dived the largest barrier reef systems and I’ve spent time on many seas: Celtic, Mediterranean, Caribbean, Aegean, Adriatic, Sargasso, North, Baltic, Andaman, Bering, and the Coral Sea.
+He’s traveled the Atlantic, Pacific, and Indian Oceans.
+He’s dived the largest barrier reef systems and spent time on many seas: Celtic, Mediterranean, Caribbean, Aegean, Adriatic, Sargasso, North, Baltic, Andaman, Bering, and the Coral Sea.

-I once helmed a barge on the Rhine–Meuse–Scheldt delta in the Netherlands, after teaching a Tanzanian woman to ride a bike, while working with her and a group of international volunteers to create a nature reserve near Numansdorp.
-I’ve hiked major mountain ranges: the Rockies, the Alps, Andes, Great Dividing Range, Appalachian and the Cascades.
+He once helmed a barge on the Rhine–Meuse–Scheldt delta in the Netherlands, after teaching a Tanzanian woman to ride a bike, while working with her and a group of international volunteers to create a nature reserve near Numansdorp.
+He’s hiked major mountain ranges: the Rockies, the Alps, Andes, Great Dividing Range, Appalachian, and the Cascades.

-I speak English, Spanish, and some French.
-I act on stage, paint, photograph, draw, and I’ve produced and directed short films.
-I’ve volunteered with dozens of organizations, committing thousands of hours for the benefit of people and the planet.
-I’m a Zen Buddhist who practices yoga and, of course, meditation.
-I love my wife immensely, and always strive to be a better husband.
+Matthew has volunteered with dozens of organizations, committing thousands of hours for the benefit of people and the planet.
+He’s a Zen Buddhist who practices yoga and, of course, meditation.
+He loves his wife immensely, and always strive to be a better husband.